-The Healthy Youth Act has momentum this session—but your Representative needs to hear your support to keep it going!
+The Healthy Youth Act has built momentum this session—but your Representative and the Speaker need to hear your support to push it over the finish line!

 In 2018, a poll of Massachusetts residents showed that 92% of us agree that students should receive comprehensive sex education in high school.
 We need this legislation now:

 - STI rates are on the rise right here in Massachusetts, and young people are disproportionately affected.